TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/case studies/Rebar Identification/Case_study.md

 ## Chapter 4.
 GPR Data from FHWA InfoBridge™

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;FHWA InfoBridge™ provides field data collections using various NDE technologies, including GPR (https://infobridge.fhwa.dot.gov/Data).
-We selected a bridge from Mississippi to illustrate the use of CHARIMSA for rebar identification (Structure number: 11000100240460B).
+We selected a bridge from Mississippi to illustrate the use of CHARISMA for rebar identification (Structure number: 11000100240460B).
 The bridge name is I-10 over CEDAR LAKE ROAD, built-in 1970.
 The bridge type is a Prestressed Concrete Girder/Beam.
 The length of the bridge is 242.50 and the width is 59.40 ft, respectively.

 <p align="center">
   <img src="https://github.com/TFHRCFASTNDElab/CHARISMA/assets/154364860/fed8bd45-d4e1-41e9-ab38-65e1876b3bed" alt="image">